 Qualitative analysis, not the analysis in quantitative terms.

-A thin layer of chromatography operates in an open system, humidity and temperature can influence the outcomes.
+A thin layer of chromatography operates in an open system, and humidity and temperature can influence the outcomes.

 Identification, purity testing, and determination of active substances and preservatives in drugs and in drug preparations.